 Learn How to Buy Rolls-Royce Stocks in 3 Easy Steps

-Find a broker
+Find a Broker

-Analyze the Rolls-Royce stock price chart
+Analyze the Rolls-Royce Stock Price Chart

 The company operates four business segments: Civil Aerospace, Power Systems, Defence, and ITP Aero.
-The Civil Aerospace segment designs, manufactures, sells engines for large commercial aircraft and aviation companies, and provides aftermarket services.
+The Civil Aerospace segment designs, manufactures, and sells engines for large commercial aircraft and aviation companies, and provides aftermarket services.
 The Power Systems segment focuses on producing high and medium-speed reciprocating engines and power generation systems for the marine, defense, and industrial markets.
 The Defense segment focuses on the production of aero engines for the military.
 This includes manufacturing aircraft applications, naval engines, submarine nuclear power plants, and aftermarket services.
 The ITP Aero segment designs, develops, and manufactures aeronautical engines and gas turbines.
 It also provides maintenance, repair, and overhaul services.